 The northern portion of the proposed Project, which consists of the Recharge Site, Recovery Wells, and associated facilities at the Distribution Site, is located within a relatively undeveloped area, previously used for agricultural uses.
+However, portions of property in the Project area have been identified as proposed sites for Los Angeles County Sanitation District's (LACSD's) preferred effluent management alternative, as identified in LACSD's Palmdale Water Reclamation Plant 2025 Facilities Plan.
+Property located generally between Avenue K-8 to the north, Avenue M to the south, 70th Street East to the west, and 150th Street to the east are identified as the proposed site for LACSD's preferred effluent management alternative for recycled water from the Palmdale Water Reclamation Plant and LACSD has been actively acquiring property in the project area.
 Areas immediately adjacent to the proposed Recharge Site and Distribution Site are vacant, although scattered rural residential uses are located in the area.
-There are two recycled water seasonal storage ponds approximately 0.5 mile east of the proposed Recharge Site.
+There are two recycled water seasonal storage ponds approximately 0.5 mile east of the proposed Recharge Site, associated with LACSD's preferred effluent management alternative.
 The nearest use to the northern Project components consists of rural residential at a distance of approximately 1,500 feet to the south, at East Avenue M-8.